CyberEncryptCA/CyberEncrypt-CA/CONTRIBUTING.md

-Thanks for helping us build Boulder!
-This page contains requirements and guidelines for Boulder contributions.
+Thanks for helping us build CyberEncrypt!
+This page contains requirements and guidelines for CyberEncrypt contributions.

 # Patch Requirements